 You may also ask us to delete or restrict your personally identifiable information, including a copy of your information related to your right to data portability.

-To exercise these rights, please contact us via email at [email protected] or write to us at the U.S. address below, and our Customer Service team will assist you (we may need to verify your identity before we can process your request).
+To exercise these rights, please complete the Your Privacy Choices webform, email us at [email protected], or write to us at the U.S. address provided in this Privacy Statement and our Customer Service team will assist you (we may need to verify your identity before we can process your request).
 Our ability to delete personal information will be limited when we’re required to retain records, as in connection with score reports and test security processes.

 If you believe we have processed your personally identifiable information in violation of applicable law, you can file a complaint with the College Board Chief Privacy Officer or a supervisory authority by emailing [email protected].